Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Assumptions and Limiting Behavior of the Latent Particle System

 Moreover, for any $(a,z) \in \{0,1\}\times\R^d$, $\min\{B_0(z,z),B(a,z,z)\} > 0$ and $(z,z)$ and $(a,z,z)$ are continuity points of $B_0$ and $B$ respectively. \end{enumerate} \end{enumerate} \end{assumption}

-\begin{remark} Assumption \ref{assu::bds}(c) covers two distinct cases.
+\begin{remark}[Application of Assumption \ref{assu::bds}(c)] Assumption \ref{assu::bds}(c) covers two distinct cases.
 In Assumption \ref{assu::bds}(c)(i), all agents may interact with positive probability regardless of their opinions.
 In such a case, the probability of interaction between two agents cannot decay more than exponentially fast in the difference in agent opinions, see Example \ref{ex::CLSNA}.
-In Assumption \ref{assu::bds}(c)(ii), we allow for agents to have no interactions if their opinions are sufficiently different; see Example \ref{ex::BCOD}.
-However, in that case, we do require interaction probabilities to be continuous and strictly positive at any point where two agents have identical opinions. \end{remark}
+In Assumption \ref{assu::bds}(c)(ii), we allow for agents to have no interactions if their opinions are sufficiently different (Example \ref{ex::BCOD}), but we do require interaction probabilities to be continuous and strictly positive at any point where two agents have identical opinions.
+In Lemma \ref{lem::posdenom}, the assumption is used to show that the denominator of the averaging term $L^n_i(t)$ is of order $\theta(n)$.
+In Section \ref{sssec::Abpf}, uniform integrability of $Z^n_i[t]$ is established using lower bounds in the denominator given Assumption \ref{assu::bds}(c)(i) or bounds on the averaging term $L^n_i(t)$ established via Assumption \ref{assu::bds}(c)(ii). \end{remark}